Learning to Stay: A daughter’s journey through survival, sacrifice, and intergenerational healing by Kris Rodriguez

 Not just exhaustion, but hollowness.

-I had spent so long sprinting toward safety and success that I had no idea how to feel stillness.
+And then, I realized that I had spent so long sprinting toward safety and success that I had no idea how to feel stillness.

 Every time I tried to slow down, I felt guilt creeping in.
 As if stopping was betrayal.
 As if resting meant letting it all go to waste.